wazuh/wazuh-indexer/build-scripts/README.md

 The script will stop if the credentials are not set, or if the expected tarball is not found.

 This script is used in the `5_builderpackage_docker.yml` **GitHub Workflow**, which is used to automate the process even more.
 When possible, **prefer this method**.

+**Note**: all the scripts under the `ci` folder are used in the GitHub workflows and are not intended to be used manually..